mmechtley/pf2e-subsystem-hud/README.md

 Supports image-based pip displays in addition to meters.

 # TO-DO:
-- Optional display of valid skills to use per-tracker
 - Optional display (with links to items) of actions available to players (e.g. Discover and Influence)